 The only question remaining is what’s next, reform or revolution?
 Many say start with reform.
 Climate change is a direct result of how our current model of capitalism fails to value nature.
 Worldwide impacts of anthropogenic climate disaster continue to intensify, corporations and the global elite continue to plunder our planet, subjecting areas of the planet that already face tragedy to still greater risks.
 Therefore, some say we must reclaim and redefine economics through reform.
 One way to reform our current system is to implement the opposite of growth which has been proposed as degrowth.
 Jason Hickel has been writing and presenting on this topic for sometime now in the environmental movement.
 He says “less is more.”

 Sustainable businesses aim to reduce their environmental footprint through initiatives that cut down on waste, inefficiency, toxicity, poor environmental stewardship and other unethical or detrimental practices.
 They can also scale down on their enterprises, let workers work less, and ensure that jobs are not what the late David Graeber called BS Jobs.
-As identified by Victoria Hurth in the video lecture above, sustainable governments, businesses and organizations must adhere to the following 5 principles.
+As identified by Scientists’ Warning Advisory Board Member Victoria Hurth, sustainable governments, businesses and organizations must adhere to the following 5 principles.
 They must: